himoose/user-docs/docs/integrations/wordpress.md

 The Hi, Moose WordPress plugin lets you automatically convert your blog posts into engaging audio podcasts that visitors can listen to directly on your site.

+**Get the Hi, Moose plugin on WordPress.org** ➡️ <a href="https://wordpress.org/plugins/listen-to-this-article/" target="_blank">Listen to This Article - Text to Speech WordPress Plugin</a>

 The **Listen to This Article** plugin integrates with Hi, Moose's Podcast Generator to:

 - **Transform written content into conversational audio** - Two AI voices discuss your article naturally